joeldg/bowhead/README.md

 4) Collect console functions into one Console class.
 5) Streaming data from Oanda
 6) Streaming data from Bitfinex
+7) Dockerfile easy-setup done and tested.

+IN PROGRESS:
+1) REST-API mappings, the base is there.

 TODO:
 1) Standardize the calls to brokerages so the method names are the same across all of them.